-Getting your web content indexed quickly and your pages ranking well in Google’s search results can help drive more visitors to your site and increase sales of your products and services.
-WordPress lets you craft search optimized post titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …
+Getting your web content indexed quickly and your pages ranking well in Google’s search results can help drive more traffic to your site and increase sales of your products and services.
+WordPress lets you craft SEO optimized post titles and descriptions that will display your content to visitors in search results exactly the way you want it to appear …

 (Improve WordPress SEO for better results on Google)

 Our tutorials show you how to improve your results in Google’s search engine using WordPress SEO plugins and optimized content.

 To learn how to optimize your WordPress site and content for search engines, see the tutorial below:

 First, make sure that you have a Google account and that you’re logged into any of your services (e.g. Gmail, Google AdWords, Google Analytics, etc.), then go to https://www.google.com/recaptcha …

 Google reCaptcha is a free service that protects your website from spam and abuse.
 For more details on how to integrate Google reCaptcha with your WordPress site, see our tutorial on how to add Google reCaptcha verification to your WordPress forms.

 WordPress lets you insert videos hosted on YouTube directly into your website or blog.